AlisAquilae/Academia/content/Notes/Summaries/Hydrogeology/Hydrogeology Summary Physical Hydrogeology.md

 >[!Note]
 >The properties of the geological material will significantly influence the [[Isotropy]] and homogeneity of the hydraulic conductivity distribution.

-The hydraulic conductivity of geological materials is not only a function of the physical properties of the porous material, but also the properties of the migrating fluid, including specific weight, $\gamma$ ( = $\rho g$, where $\rho$ is he density of the fluid and $g$ is the gravitational acceleration), and viscosity, $\mu$, such that
+The hydraulic conductivity of geological materials is not only a function of the physical properties of the porous material, but also the properties of the migrating fluid, including specific weight, $\gamma$ ( = $\rho g$, where $\rho$ is the density of the fluid and $g$ is the gravitational acceleration), and viscosity, $\mu$, such that

 $$
 K = k_i \frac{\gamma}{\mu} \tag{2.4}
 $$

-where the constant of proportionality, $k_i$, is termed the intrinsic permeability because it is a physical property intrinsic to the porous material alone.
+where the constant of proportionality, $k_i$, is termed the [[Intrinsic Permeability]] because it is a physical property intrinsic to the porous material alone.

 >[!Info]
 >The density and viscosity of water are functions of temperature and pressure but these effects are not great for the ranges of temperature and pressure encountered in most groundwater situations